 While American Express refer-a-friend bonuses are available with several of their most popular travel and rewards credit cards, you’ll have to log in to your account to see which cards you are able to refer people to.
 Once you do, you can easily refer people online and through your online account management page.
 This American Express program even offers you an individualized referral link you can share with people via email or online.

 There are a few things to keep in mind, however.
 Some people may be able to refer friends to various cards, while others remain ineligible.
 Also note that the referral bonuses vary and may change, and that you’re generally limited to referring only a few people per year.

-As an example, my Gold Delta SkyMiles® Credit Card from American Express is currently offering a 12,500 mile bonus if I refer a friend to open a new account — up to 55,000 bonus miles per year.
+As an example, my Gold Delta SkyMiles® Credit Card from American Express offered a 12,500 mile bonus if I refer a friend to open a new account — up to 55,000 bonus miles per year.